 - Plug the wall-mounted transmitter back in and press the bottom button on the wall-mounted transmitter to turn the “Field Range” or signal down.
 You might look at the label we placed on our card next to your wall-mounted transmitter.
 We wrote a number on that label.
 If the number displayed on the digital readout on the wall-mounted transmitter is bigger than the one we wrote on the label, then use the “Down” button to adjust the signal back to the proper setting.
 Call us if this does not fix the problem.

 - If unplugging the wall-mounted transmitter did not make the receiver stop beeping, then a neighbor may have their wall-mounted transmitter turned up too high.
 Call your neighbors.
 Like you, we have no control over your neighbors.

 My dog left the yard and there is snow or ice on the ground.

-Neither snow nor ice affect your dog’s fence.
+Neither snow nor ice affects your dog’s fence.
 It does, however, affect your dog’s perception of the boundaries of the yard.
 Imagine this… Every landmark on the ground is now covered by snow.
 Therefore, your dog no longer properly judges where his edge of the yard is at that moment.
 He must re-learn.
 If the dog got shocked and backed up, then you do not have a problem.
 If your dog ambled through the shock or beep and did not care, then go to the top of this page and start trouble shooting.
 Start with the section on “What is a Properly Fit Collar”.